scala-ide/scalariform/README.rst

 Integration with sbt
 --------------------

-`sbt-scalariform`_, written by Olivier Michallat, provides an sbt plugin contributing formatting actions.
+`sbt-scalariform`_, written by Olivier Michallat, provides an sbt plugin contributing formatting actions for sbt 0.7.x.

+A version for sbt 0.10.x has been written by Peter Vlugter: https://github.com/typesafehub/sbt-scalariform

 .. _sbt-scalariform: http://github.com/olim7t/sbt-scalariform

 Integration with TextMate
 -------------------------